Machine learning based luminance analysis of a $\mu$LED array

-Because the luminance is significantly smaller at the edge of two µLEDs, the projections lead to a periodical structure.
-Through the localization of the luminance minima in the projections, it is possible to detect the pixel edges and, therefore, reconstruct the entire pixel grid.
-Taking advantage of the projection, the analysis can reconstruct the pixel grid at a position where multiple pixels are defective.
-Figure \ref{fig: reconstructed_pixel_grid_for_pixel_mathrm_1} shows the reconstructed grid for the first pixel map.
+Through the minima locations in the projections, it is possible to detect the pixel edges and, therefore, localize the pixel grid.
+Moreover, since the minima are independent of the µLEDs itself, the presented method can reconstruct the pixel grid even at positions where multiple pixels are defective.
+Figure \ref{fig: reconstructed_pixel_grid_for_pixel_mathrm_1} shows the reconstructed grid for the first \emph{Pixel map}.
 Remarkable is that the pipeline reconstructs the pixel position even for a cluster of nonfunctional pixels correctly.

-Furthermore, with the pixel grid, it is also possible to determine the number of camera pixels representing a µLED.
-For the three pixel maps (compare Figure \ref{fig: reference_images_array_level_benchmark}) the mean pixel size $\overline{d}$ yield:

-The standard deviation of the mean value was intentionally neglected because the uncertainty is less than $0.5\,\mathrm{px}$.
-As a result, it can be concluded that the pixel grid reconstruction is capable of consistently reconstructing the proposed pixel size.
-Note that pixels at the edges of the LES are currently not considered to diminish the influence of boundary effects.